DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-09-12-supporting-providers-to-submit-data-directly-to-register.md

 1. In a practical sense, this requires a lot of team resources to develop and run the various activities.

-2. Ensuring that the right provider staff were engaged with the various activities was not straightforward.
+2. Ensuring that we engaged the right provider staff with the various activities was not straightforward.
 HEIs are large organisations with responsibilities relating to trainee teachers spread across teams and departments, so initially communications did not always go to the right people, and we had to work closely with providers to ensure we understood who should be involved in which activities.

 ## Next steps